nLab analytic LPO

 Proof

 Analytic LPO for RR implies the LPO for natural numbers, which implies that C\mathbb{R}_C is equivalent to Σ\mathbb{R}_\Sigma.
-Theorem 11.2.14 in UFP 2013 states that given the initial σ\sigma-frame Σ\Sigma, every Archimedean ordered field which is admissible for Σ\Sigma is a subfield of Σ\mathbb{R}_\Sigma.
-The LPO for natural numbers implies the initial σ\sigma-frame is the boolean domain, which means that analytic LPO for RR implies that RR is admissible for the boolean domain, and hence a subfield of Σ\mathbb{R}_\Sigma.
+The set of Sierpinski semi-decidable truth values is a σ\sigma-subframe of the frame of truth values.
+Theorem 11.2.14 in UFP 2013 states that given the set of Sierpinski semi-decidable truth values Σ\Sigma, every Archimedean ordered field which is admissible for Σ\Sigma is a subfield of Σ\mathbb{R}_\Sigma.
+The LPO for natural numbers implies the set of Sierpinski semi-decidable truth values is the boolean domain, which means that analytic LPO for RR implies that RR is admissible for the boolean domain, and hence a subfield of Σ\mathbb{R}_\Sigma.
 This means that RR coincides with both C\mathbb{R}_C and Σ\mathbb{R}_\Sigma, since the Cantor-Schroeder-Bernstein theorem holds for Archimedean ordered fields and ring homomorphisms.

 Lemma